 Hip replacement risks

 All surgeries, including hip replacement surgery, has risks.
-At TriHealth Orthopedic & Sports Institute, we strive to reduce these risks as much as possible.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, we strive to reduce these risks as much as possible.
 Our efforts have resulted in a complication and infection rate that is ten times lower the national average.

 However, risks of hip replacement surgery may include: